 *Note: All data is from the 1985 tournament to the present.

 It had never happened before.
 But that didn’t stop Syracuse.
 In 2016, the Orange became the first No. 10 seed to reach the Final Four since the tournament expanded to 64 teams with its 68-62 victory against Virginia.
-Syracuse fell to eventual runner-up North Carolina, 83-66, in the semifinal game, but history had already been made.
+Syracuse fell to eventual national runner-up North Carolina, 83-66, in the Final Four, but history had already been made.

 The Orange’s magical run added to what is an impressive resume for 10 seeds.
 Twenty-three teams seeded 10th have reached the Sweet 16 and eight of those teams have advanced to the Elite Eight.

 LSU began the 10 seed hot streak in 1987 when the Tigers made a run through the Midwest bracket.
 LSU lost by only one point to top-seeded Indiana in the Elite Eight.